HowellYu/xhs-alpha-picks/README.md

    Clone and run the open-source server locally, following the instructions from its repository.
 Ensure it listens on the `XHS_MCP_BASE_URL` you configured above.

+   The binary’s README calls out two important URLs once the process is running locally:

+   - `http://localhost:18060/` loads the dashboard (or QR-code login page when you start it with `-headless=false`).
+   - `http://localhost:18060/mcp/...` exposes the actual MCP HTTP API that this client calls.
+By default the search tool lives at `/mcp/tools/search`, which matches this project’s `XHS_MCP_SEARCH_PATH` default.
+If you self-host the server behind a reverse proxy, make sure those paths remain reachable.

 ### Why you still need that “middleman” server